MicrosoftDocs/fabric-docs/docs/data-science/r-customer-churn.md

 >
 > - Install custom libraries
 > - Load the data
-> - Understand and process the data through exploratory data analysis and demonstrate the use of Fabric Data Wrangler feature
+> - Understand and process the data through exploratory data analysis
-> - Train machine learning models using `Scikit-Learn` and `LightGBM`, and track experiments using MLflow and Fabric Autologging feature
+> - Train machine learning models using `Scikit-Learn` and `LightGBM`
 > - Evaluate and save the final machine learning model
 > - Demonstrate the model performance via visualizations in Power BI